qtr1ck/pygiator/README.md

 In addition to the numerical result, a visual result is also displayed as a heatmap.
 On the left side you can see the blocks of the first file and on the right the blocks of the second file.
 In the sidebar you can find a slider where the similarity threshold can be changed, lines that are more similar are colored red.

-### Swap Files

-The selected files can be swapped at anytime by clicking the checkbox in the top left.

 ## Winnowing Similarity